infrared5/unit-testing/README.md

 ===
 The examples - across different languages and libraries - will be structured similarly so as to be easily discernable by developer's who may not be familiar but are interested in common practice for testing within a particular programming language.

 As such, it is the intent of each example to demonstrate writing unit tests for the following Acceptance Criteria.
-The following provides User Stories, with defined criteria and features to be addressed in each programming language (+library) example:
+The following provides User Stories, with defined criteria and scenarios to be addressed in each programming language (+library) example:

 User Story: Access
 ---